mikwielgus/topola/README.md

 the right, displacing the previous trace so that there's space for the new one.
 Same happens for the remaining dots.
 The dots, traces and barrier are all solid red.
-The background is black but also very slightly white and blue.](./assets/screencasts/pre-egui_shoving_around.gif "Shoving traces under other traces")
+The background is black but also very slightly white and blue.](./assets/screencasts/pre-egui_squeezing_through_under_bends.gif "Squeezing through under bends")

 ![Animation showing three red-colored traces pass around a barrier.
 Trace bends are not aligned to a grid unlike most PCB layouts these days